Fjdklsajf/lorenz-attractor/README.md

 This project is written using Processing and the PeasyCam Library.

 The program simulates the Lorenz Attractor by using Lorenz's differential equations.
-The objective of this project is to present of visual representation of two of the Lorenz Equation and the Chao Theory's traits -- sensitivity to initial conditions & strange attractors.
-The user can also use personalized equations by modifying the constants and time stamps(dt).
+The objective of this project is to present a visual representation of initial condition different equations solutions, as well as two of the Lorenz Equation and the Chao Theory's traits -- sensitivity to initial conditions & strange attractors.
+The user can also use personalized equations by modifying the constants and timestamps(dt).

 #### The Lorenz Equation
 dx/dt = σ * (y - x);